 Synopsis of Recent Board Meetings:

-Below is the latest synopsis of the October 17, 2016 Board Meeting.
+Below is the latest synopsis of the November 18, 2016 Board Meeting.
+There was a lot of discussion from the floor concerning how the board has decided to spend HOA funds and lack of disclosure to the neighborhood.
 I don’t editorialize in the synopsis, but I would appreciate hearing community opinions/thoughts about them in the Forum.

 Synopsis of October 17, 2016 Board Meeting

 Synopsis of May 5, 2016 Working Board Meeting

 Synopsis of May 16, 2016 Board Meeting

 ACTIONS speak LOUDER than Words...

 All homeowners are encouraged to attend the Board meetings.
 WHY?
 To make sure financial decisions are made that benefit the majority of homeowners, not a minority.
 To find out latest board actions, please read the review below.

 There’s an important article regarding the HOA posted in the LS Owners section of this website, titled, Mass Exodus Signals Trouble.
 It’s important that all owners read this!